Caring for Veterans with PTSD

 Category:

 Fireworks are almost everyone’s favorite part of Independence Day festivities, and many major cities have reported them going off throughout the entire month.
-While the jury is still out as to why, the general consensus is that people are bored and it’s a way to let off steam after the past few months of stay at home orders.
+While the jury is still out as to why, the general consensus is that people are bored and it’s a way to let off steam after the past few months of stay-at-home orders.
 When we think about those negatively affected by the loud booms associated with these pretty sparkles of color, the first group that comes to mind (besides pets) is veterans.
 Our minds immediately provide us with a mental image of a senior male veteran standing on his porch muttering about the noise and nonsense, and while many people just ignore it, we need to remember what this veteran may be dealing with: post-traumatic stress disorder (PTSD).

 While this may be our general idea of a veteran struggling with PTSD, it doesn’t just affect elderly male veterans.
-Any veteran who was placed in a high-combat situation could be diagnosed with PTSD, and it’s important that we do what we can do to support them.
+Any veteran who was placed in a high-combat situation could be diagnosed with PTSD, and it’s important that we do what we can to support them.
 With PTSD Awareness Day having been this past weekend (June 27, 2020) and July 4th just around the corner, now is the perfect time to learn about PTSD, its symptoms, treatment options, and how we can help veterans manage it.

 What is PTSD?